Flyer (pamphlet): Hand to hand leafleting

 Flyers are often given directly to passersby in public places and outside venues.
 In the United States this activity is protected by the First Amendment and is subject to content neutral time place and manner rules.
 In 1939 the Supreme Court held that city bans on hand to hand distribution adopted to prevent litter were unconstitutional.

 Posting and static placement

-Flyers may be posted on community bulletin boards and other notice areas in libraries and shops where permission has been granted.
+Flyers may be posted on community bulletin boards and other notice areas in libraries, universities and shops where permission has been granted.
 Many institutions require approval before posting and remove items that do not meet policy.
 Posting on public fixtures and private property is regulated in many jurisdictions.
 In England and Wales local authorities can designate areas where the distribution of free printed matter requires consent under the Clean Neighbourhoods and Environment Act 2005.

 Door to door and mail

 Flyers are delivered door to door or sent through postal services as addressed or unaddressed advertising.
 In the United States the United States Postal Service offers Every Door Direct Mail, which allows saturation delivery on selected carrier routes without named addresses.
 Federal law prohibits placing unstamped circulars or similar materials in residential letterboxes.